dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/scaling-aspnet-apps/scaling-aspnet-apps.md

 #### Troubleshooting the error

 It's not immediately apparent why the search requests are failing.
-If you check the browser tools, you'll see a 400 Bad Request response was sent back.
-You can use the logging features of container apps to diagnose the error occurring in your environment.
+The browser tools will indicate a 400 Bad Request response was sent back.
+However, you can use the logging features of container apps to diagnose errors occurring in your environment.

 1. On the overview page of your container app, select **Logs** from the left navigation.
 1. On the **Logs** page, close the pop up that opens and navigate to the **Tables** tab.